doomedgene/seobi-dataset/README.md

 ## License

-License information will be added in the repository `LICENSE` file.
+This repository is released under the license specified in the `LICENSE` file.

 ## Citation

-Citation information will be added after the formal data release is finalized.
+Citation information for the released dataset will be added after the formal repository release is finalized and a persistent identifier becomes available.